 NCA FINALS

-The 2024 NCA finals will be held at Wilmoth Ranch in Mount Veronon, MO; just 30 minutes from Springfield MO and 1 hour from tourist hot spot Branson, MO.
-2024 dates for the finals are Monday, April 8th through Saturday, April 13th.
+The 2025-2026 NCA FINALS will be held at Wilmoth Ranch in Mount Vernon, MO; just 30 minutes from Springfield MO and 1 hour from tourist hot spot Branson, MO.

-To be eligible to run in the Nursery classes for the 2023-2024 qualifying year, dogs must have been born on or after October 1st, 2020.
-The end of the qualifying year for the 2024 finals is March 11th, 2024.
-Trial hosts will be expected to have their results turned in by March 13th to have their points used toward qualifying for the 2024 finals.
+To be eligible to run in the Nursery classes for the 2025-2026 qualifying year, dogs must have been born on or after October 1st, 2022.

 Trial hosts are required to submit sanctioning fees and trial results within 3 weeks of their trial.